-Over the past several years, our office staff members have become aware of some generally asked questions and sound hints that we would like to make available to you.
-As a result, here are 10 steps we recommend you pay particular attention to in order for your aid application to be processed smoothly and on-time.
+Over the years, our staff members have become aware of some generally asked questions and sound hints that we would like to make available to you.
+As a result, here are ten steps we recommend you pay particular attention to in order for your aid application to be processed smoothly and on-time.
 You may even wish to make a copy of these two pages for your own records and check-off or date each item as it occurs.

-We have several videos on our Helpful Financial Aid Videos page that explain the whole Financial Aid process and good information about the FAFSA.
-We highly recommend you watch those!
+We have several helpful financial aid videos that explain the whole Financial Aid process and good information about the FAFSA.
+We highly recommend you watch them.

 10 Steps in Applying for Federal Financial Aid

 Complete 1040 Tax Return.
-If we request additional documentation from you, you may need to request a tax return transcript from the IRS (see#5).
+If we request additional documentation from you, you may need to request a tax return transcript from the IRS (see Step 5).

 If you include an e-mail address, you will receive verification of your application by e-mail.
 If you do not have an e-mail address, you will receive a paper verification from the federal government in the mail.

-If one of your requirements states that you need a Tax Return Transcript for you and/or your parents.
-We highly recommend you watch the video about using the IRS Data Retrieval Tool on your FAFSA to pull in this information from the IRS.
+If one of your requirements states that you need a Tax Return Transcript for yourself and/or your parents, we highly recommend you watch the video about using the IRS Data Retrieval Tool on your FAFSA to pull in this information from the IRS.
 This is the easiest and quickest way to satisfy this requirement!
-You can find that video here: Helpful Financial Aid Videos
+You can find that video here: Helpful Financial Aid Videos.

 If you cannot use the IRS Data Retrieval Tool, you can get a Tax Return Transcript from the IRS.